la2050/archive/_projects/2016/providing-quality-job-access-to-untapped-teens-and-young-adults.md

 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Student
   education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  Knit Marketing has been in operation since June 2016.
+We have hired two interns from View Park High School and are consistently managing social media accounts for 2 monthly clients and supporting 2 additional small business clients with short term projects.
+Knit Marketing is expanding and aims to create a sustainable business that will be able to hire and train at least 6 youth employees this year, and double the number of employees each year thereafter.
+project_areas:
+  - East LA
+  - South LA
 project_proposal_best_place: >-
   Knit Marketing serves 16-22 year-olds living in marginalized neighborhoods in Los Angeles by providing jobs and skills training, addressing the fundamental